-The BCP is a planning document based on the best available, current information and is used to fulfill the Site Management Plan requirements of the Federal Facility Agreement signed by the Depot, U.S. Environmental Protection Agency, and State of Tennessee Department of Environment and Conservation.
-The information and assumptions presented may not necessarily have final approval from the base authorities and/or federal and state regulatory agencies.
-The BCP is a dynamic document that will be updated periodically to reflect the current status and strategies of remedial actions.
-This document represents conditions and strategies as of 1 November 2009.
+The BCP is a planning document based on the best available, current information and is used to fulfill the Site Management Plan (SMP) requirements of the Federal Facility Agreement (FFA) signed by the Depot, U.S. Environmental Protection Agency (USEPA), and State of Tennessee Department of Environment and Conservation (TDEC).
+This Close Out BCP fulfills requirements of the Defense Management Guidance for the Defense Environmental Restoration Program (DERP)